 Version 8.3 - Effective 26th April 2018

-Please read these Terms of Service, carefully before registering for a subscription for the Services offered via this website, operated by Cloud9 Software Limited of Second Floor, 95 South Road, Waterloo, Liverpool, L22 0LR, England, company number 09829933, VAT number GB 298 8466 23.
+Please read these Terms of Service, carefully before registering for a subscription for the Services offered via this website, operated by Cloud9 Software Limited of Second Floor, Suite 9, 1 Derby Square, Liverpool, L2 9QR, United Kingdom, company number 09829933, VAT number GB 298 8466 23.

 These Terms of Service apply to the Services set out in the Sales Order provided to the Customer by the Company.

 In these Terms of Service, the following words shall have the following meanings: